 Hey there.
 I'm a communications professional bold enough to take the lead, dedicated to detail and ambitious enough to never be satisfied with the status quo.

-I've spent two years as a communications director for a nonprofit, but I'm a journalist by trade and passion.
-That includes seven years as an senior editorial staff member and another four sacrificing most of my collegiate years.
+I've spent several years as a nonprofit's communications director and a few more years working in IT, but I'm a journalist by trade and passion.
+That includes seven years as an senior editorial staff member and another most of my four collegiate years.

-With more than a decade under my belt, obviously I have more clips than posted here.
-Don't see what you're looking for?
+With more than a decade under my belt, obviously I'm more than just the clips posted here.
+Have any questions?
 Ask.

 Someone once told me "if it's worth doing, it's worth doing right."
-I'm not sure who said it first, but they're absolutely right.
-I'm always willing to go the extra mile.
-Work smarter whenever possible, but don't be afraid of a little elbow grease.
+I'm not sure where the adage originated, but it's spot on.
+I'm willing to dig in and go the extra mile to properly finish what I start.

 Specialties: Interviewing, active listening, analyzing complex details, public speaking, problem solving, guiding coworkers, overcoming challenges and learning.